Raiondesu/eventhoven/README.md

 import { emit, on, off } from 'https://unpkg.com/eventhoven/dist/es';

 // Classic node commonjs
-const { emit, on, off } = require('eventhoven/dist/js');
+// Note, that is also comes with es5 polyfills and requires a peer of tslib const { emit, on, off } = require('eventhoven/dist/js');
 ```